A WhatsApp group

 A standing load, not an episodic one

 Some cognitive labor is a one-time project.
 You research it, decide, move on.
 But some labor recurs, not because something went wrong, but because it is never finished.
-Domestic staff management is the clearest example in this dataset.
+House help coordination is the clearest example in this dataset.

 Full-day Live-in Agency Peer